BastienFaure/nmap-scrap/README.md

 	  --save         Persistent output

-## Listing hosts exposing a specific services
+## Listing hosts exposing a specific service

 Pentesters usually want to automate some basic tasks like authentication requests on specific services.
 Having a list of hosts exposing the wanted service (.e.g port 22 or 445) is made easy with `nmap-scrap`: